 “Our supplement helps you lose 10lb, in a week!”

 The market is now saturated with companies competing on the same level with similar products and service as yours.
-At this level, your target market has been bombarded with exaggerated claims to the point of saturation so are full of scepticism.
+At this level, your target market has been bombarded with exaggerated claims to the point of saturation so are full of skepticism.

 Shouting louder no longer works, your market has become sophisticated enough to recognise exaggerated claims and isn’t easily influenced.

-Scepticism comes from uncertainty, so the mechanism you create must illustrate the ‘reason why’ your product is better than the rest, to allow the market to use that mechanism as a logical reason why they should buy your product over others.
+Skepticism comes from uncertainty, so the mechanism you create must illustrate the ‘reason why’ your product is better than the rest, to allow the market to use that mechanism as a logical reason why they should buy your product over others.

 The ‘mechanism’ can be in the form of a new device, process, strategy, invention, tools, software, or a simple concept.
 This mechanism is generally what forms the basis of your Unique Selling Proposition.